Malaysia Digital Nomad Visa: Requirements and How to Apply

 The rise of Malaysia as a destination for digital nomads is evident, with long-term stay nights on Airbnb growing from 11.6% to 18.6% of total nights booked by international guests from 2019 to 2022.

-The DE Rantau Programme aims to make Malaysia accessible to digital nomads globally, inviting you to experience Malaysia's culture, landscapes, and communities for up to a year, with the option for renewal.
+Malaysia's Digital Nomad Visa aims to make the country even more accessible to digital nomads globally, inviting them to experience Malaysia's culture, landscapes, and communities for up to a year, with the option for renewal.

-In this article, we will guide you through everything you need to know about the Malaysia Digital Nomad Visa, from eligibility requirements and application steps to practical advice for making the most of your stay in Malaysia as a digital nomad.
+In this article, we will guide you through everything you need to know about the Malaysia Digital Nomad Visa, from eligibility and application steps to practical advice for making the most of your stay in Malaysia.
+Let's jump right in!

 Does Malaysia Have a Digital Nomad Visa?